-Vizio TV has been around for a while now, but it hasn’t quite been the same since they switched back to using LCD screens.
+Vizio TV has been around for a while now, but it hasn’t been the same since they switched back to LCD screens.
 With an average of one or two bad pixels in each pixel and a maximum refresh rate of about 60hz, these TVs are better for watching than anything else.

 While watching your Vizio TV, you may have noticed a slight delay in the audio coming from your Vizio TV.
 This can be quite annoying, especially if you’re trying to watch a fast-paced show or movie.

 You might think your TV is defective, but it’s far more likely that you have a sound delay issue.
 This affects many Vizio TVs.
 You might need to set a few settings to fix the problem.

 Why Is My Sound Delayed On My Vizio TV?

 Your Vizio TV can only output digital audio.
 This means it’s not a digital sound system but a digital audio receiver.
 This causes a slight delay in the audio until the TV has time to decode and process it.

 This is the same for many other brands of TVs as well.
 If you’ve got a Vizio TV, there’s a good chance you’ve got some sound delay issue.
 The following are the most common reasons for sound delay issues on Vizio TVs:

 - The TV is connected to a sound system that isn’t digital.

 - The settings on the TV aren’t configured properly.